ErikThiart/php-boilerplate-batch-script/README.md

 Step 1: Save the `create_project.bat` file to your computer (It doesn't matter where, I generally keep mine on my desktop)

-Step 2: Open CMS (windows command line) navigate to the location where you saved the script
+Step 2: Open CMD (windows command line) navigate to the location where you saved the script

 Step 3: Run the script (optionally you can add a name for your project)